raquo/Laminar/website/docs/documentation.md

 And similarly with `styleProp`, `htmlAttr`, `htmlTag`, `svgAttr`, `svgTag`.

-To clarify, you don't have to do this for touch events specifically, because [@Busti](https://github.com/busti) already added the superior [pointer-events](https://github.com/raquo/scala-dom-types/pull/49) to address this particular shortcoming.
+I mentioned `onTouchMove` as an example, but you don't have to do this for touch events specifically, because [@felher](https://github.com/felher) already [added](https://github.com/raquo/scala-dom-types/pull/102) them to address this particular shortcoming.
 Unless you want touch events regardless of that, in which case, you're welcome to it.

 ### Modifiers FAQ